Legal.us LLC

 Choose the state law that governs the rent-to-own agreement.

-Step 28 – Choose Dispute Option
+Step 28 – Choose the Dispute Option

-Note whether or not the landlord and tenant (seller and buyer) shall settle disputes through court, binding arbitration, mediation, or mediation then arbitration.
+Note whether or not the landlord and tenant (seller and buyer) shall settle disputes through a court, binding arbitration, mediation, or mediation then arbitration.

 Step 29 – Fill In Miscellaneous Details